Darkelf2024/Darkelf-Retro-Lounge/README.md

 **Current Status:**
 - Testing in progress on AetherSX2/NetherSX2
-- Results and list documentation evolving - it's a work in progress.
+- Results and list documentation evolving - It's a work in progress.
-- corrections being made to the AetherSX2 & NetherSX2 List - Lists will be refined as testing continues.
+- Corrections are being made to the AetherSX2 & NetherSX2 List - Lists will be refined as testing continues.
 - No executable code yet a - Still in progress.

 **Notes:**